pibooth/pibooth/README.rst

 .. code-block:: ini

     [GENERAL]
-    #How long to debounce the button
-    debounce_delay = 0.3

     #Clear previously stored photos
     clear_on_startup = True

     #Path to save images
     directory = ~/Pictures/pibooth

+    #How long to debounce the button in milliseconds
+    debounce_delay = 300

     [WINDOW]
+    #Width of the display monitor
+    width = 800

     #Height of the display monitor
     height = 480

     #Show a counter between taking photos
     capture_counter = True

-    #Width of the display monitor
-    width = 800

     [MERGED]
     #Background RGB color